 There’s some more views over the Hawkesbury River and Lion Island on the walk as it ascends the ridge.

-Just before the track reaches the junction with the Flint and Steel Bay track, there’s a dense patch of cabbage-tree palms; at certain times of the year you’l hear a noisy flock of cockatoos feasting on the fruits of the taller trees.
-(The cabbage-tree palm was called “Dtharowal” by the local Aborigines, and was as useful plant as new tree growth could be cooked or eaten raw, the heart of the trunk could be cooked as a medicine to ease a sore throat and the leaves were used for shelter and fibres for string, rope and fishing lines.)
+Just before the Flint and Steel Loop track reaches the junction with the Flint and Steel Bay track, there’s a dense patch of cabbage-tree palms; at certain times of the year you’ll hear a noisy flock of cockatoos feasting on the fruits of the taller trees.
+(The cabbage-tree palm was called “Dtharowal” by the local Aboriginal people, and was as useful plant as new tree growth could be cooked or eaten raw, the heart of the trunk could be cooked as a medicine to ease a sore throat and the leaves were used for shelter and fibres for string, rope and fishing lines.)

 From the junction of the Bay and Beach track, it’s only ten minutes back to the carpark.
-It feels like a much longer walk than it actually is; you could walk this in under an hour, but allow a couple of hours to enjoy the scenery and a swim.
+The Flint and Steel Loop feels like a much longer walk than it actually is; you could walk this in under an hour, but allow a couple of hours to enjoy the scenery and a swim.